-The warm summer months can pose a serious challenge in relation to storage of medicine and other temperature sensitive goods.
-We provide you with a series of advice that you can use to ensure that your cooling equipment do not experience critical temperature deviations during the summer months.
+The warm summer months can pose a serious challenge in relation to the storage of medicine and other temperature-sensitive goods.
+We provide you with a series of advice that you can use to ensure that your cooling equipment does not experience critical temperature deviations during the summer months.

 The risk is the higher temperature that can occur in storage rooms and rooms with refrigerators and freezers.
 In addition to the direct danger of deviations in the storage room, there is also the risk that your refrigeration and freezing equipment do not perform as well as they normally do.

 There are a number of things you can keep in mind in order to avoid deviations during the summer months:

 In the summer months when the temperature rises, you should be aware of large fluctuations in the temperature of your equipment, mainly high temperatures.

 It is recommended to use temperature monitoring with continuous monitoring and alarm so you can be alerted of any fluctuations.
 That way, you can take care of the temperature fluctuation before it becomes a divergence.

 If your refrigeration equipment is in a room that gets warmer than normal during the summer, it cannot cool as much as usual.
 Therefore, it is important to think about how much you place in your cooling equipment since the equipment will not be able to cool your goods at the same rate as under normal conditions.
 If you use continuous temperature monitoring, you can keep an eye on how long it takes for the temperature to stabilize when you fill in new items and compare it to how long it normally takes.